Today, I want to share something critical to survival…

 Want a free 54 item survival gear checklist?

-Anytime you travel into or through a desert, telling someone.
+Anytime you travel into or through a desert, tell someone.

 His story is a famous one in the survival realm.